 He often serves the engineering community: as a consultant to Chicago’s Museum of Science and Industry, as a member of the National Academy of Engineering’s committee exploring the Extraordinary Engineering Impacts on Society for the National Science Foundation, and advises the Dreyfus Foundation on topics for videos.

 His work has received national awards from a diverse group of scientific, engineering, and journalistic societies.
 These are listed below.
+His speech on accepting the Hoover Medal can be read here.

 Bill earned a B.S. in Chemical Engineering at Michigan Technological University, and a M.S. and Ph.D. in Chemical Engineering at the University of Illinois — Urbana-Champaign.
 He taught at Carnegie Mellon for a decade before returning, in 1999, to the University of Illinois, where he now teaches in the Department of Chemical and Biomolecular Engineering.
 He lives in Urbana, Illinois with his wife and two sons.

 This 14 kt gold medal “commemorates the civic and humanitarian achievements of engineers.”
 It is conferred upon an engineer whose professional achievements and personal endeavors have advanced the well-being of humankind.”
 Administered by a board representing five engineering organizations: The American Society of Mechanical Engineers, the American Society of Civil Engineers, the American Institute of Chemical Engineers, the American Institute of Mining, Metallurgical and Petroleum Engineers and the Institute of Electrical and Electronics Engineers.
+His speech on accepting the Hoover Medal can be read here.

 The Public Service Award honors individuals and groups that have made substantial contributions to increasing public understanding of science and engineering in the United States.
 These contributions may be in a wide variety of areas that have the potential of contributing to public understanding of and appreciation for science and engineering, including: media, education, training programs, and entertainment.